DO YOU HAVE TO PAY TAXES WHEN SELLING BASEBALL CARDS

 The IRS looks at whether the person’s activities related to buying and selling cards constitutes a hobby or a business.
 If you just occasionally sell cards you no longer want from your private collection, you likely have a hobby rather than a business.
 This means you do not need to report the sales or pay self-employment taxes on the income.
 You cannot claim losses from your hobby to offset other income.
 Any losses can only be used to reduce capital gains from collectibles.

-Read also: 1972 TOPPS BASEBALL CARDS VALUES
+Read also: MOST VALUABLE JUNK WAX ERA BASEBALL CARDS

 On the other hand, if your activities around buying and selling cards are regular, extensive, and profitable enough to be considered a true business by the IRS, different tax rules will apply.
 If the buying and selling of baseball cards is deemed your primary business, you must report all net income from sales on your tax return using Schedule C. You would owe self-employment tax in addition to income tax.
 You could also claim business expenses related to buying and selling cards to offset your profits.